adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-show-data-en_US.md

 end
 ```

-Fow now we will only be checking that this page renders correctly and displays its title.
+For now, we will only be checking that this page renders correctly and displays its title.
 Wait a minute, there's something different about this test!
 Up until now we have been getting from test cases `%{conn: conn}` but this time there's also a `ticket` variable in there?
 The explanation is quite simple.
 In our `setup` pipeline we have `:create_ticket` which is defined as:

 ```elixir
 defp create_ticket(_) do